VT-Visionarium/webLauncher/README.md

 programs on that computer.
 The network connections are secured via TLS and the browser authenticates via passcode and cookies.

-Currently this is only ported to GNU/Linux, Xubuntu 14.04.
+Currently this is ported to GNU/Linux, Xubuntu 18.04, and 20.04.

 ## Quick Demo